Today’s treat is the motherload of all that is salted caramel.

 I followed my original salted caramel frosting recipe, but made a few simple changes.
 Melt butter, dark brown sugar, and heavy cream on the stove.
 You are making homemade caramel in this step.
 Allow the caramel to bubble and boil.
 I kept the caramel sauce bubbling on the stove for 3 full minutes, as opposed to 1 minute in my original recipe.
 This extended period of time browned (but did not burn) the caramel.
 Remove from heat and stir in salt.

 Allow the caramel to cool completely at room temperature.
 Do NOT put caramel in the refrigerator to cool.
 My caramel took about 15 minutes to come to room temperature.
 Once the caramel is no longer warm, beat in the powdered sugar with a hand mixer.
-I used more powdered sugar in this frosting than my original salted caramel frosting.
-I wanted a thicker consistency.
-For the increased amount of sweetness I was adding, I increased the amount of salt.

 Once the cupcakes were cool, I swirled the frosting on top with a knife – rustic style!
 I gave my piping tips a break.
 The recipe makes enough frosting to really pile it on high.
 I had some extra frosting leftover that I used to frost leftover cookies.
 Extra frosting can be stored in the refrigerator for up to 5 days.
 Allow it to come to room temperature again before frosting anything.